This site requires a more recent version of Adobe Flash Player to function properly.

 - International margins under pressure due to rapid expansion

 Netflix’s international streaming margins have improved steadily over the years, climbing from -116% in 2011 to -8.5% in 2014.
 However, the margins were put under pressure last year because of unfavorable currency movements and the additional costs undertaken due to aggressive expansion.
 The trend of negative international streaming contribution margin has continued in 2016 as well.
-The figure came in at -16% for the first quarter and the company expects it to be around -11% for the next three months.
+The figure came in at -16% for the first quarter and the company expects it to remain this way for the entire year.
 The company intends to complete its global expansion phase by the end of 2016, and then generate material global profits.
 This is possible as Netflix will start experiencing operational efficiencies as it grows operations in its target countries.
 The marketing expenses will also come down as a percent of sales, once the company establishes itself in these countries.
 We believe that Netflix’s international segment will start to break even by 2017 and will start having positive contribution margin from 2018 onward.

 - Deal with Comcast can help subscriber growth